How to Get the Applicant Tracking System to Pick Your Resume

 Nail your keywords.
 There is lingo in every profession.
 Whether it’s software, skills, certifications, licenses, responsibilities, or even procedures, there are words that matter in your profession that need to be included in your resume.
 Here are a few tips for getting the right combination of keywords and phrases into your resume.

-Use acronyms and spelled out form of titles, professional organizations, certifications, and other industry lingo, etc. If you have experience in electronic medical records, include the acronym EMR as well, for example.
+Use acronyms and spelled out the form of titles, professional organizations, certifications, and another industry lingo, etc. If you have experience in electronic medical records, include the acronym EMR as well, for example.
 You have no idea which keyword the robots are scanning for.
 Using both allows you to be covered either way.

 Repeat important keywords related to your skills two or three times in the resume, or more depending on the length of your resume.
 Do not stuff keywords in your resume, however.
 Not only are the new scanners savvy to this tactic, but it’s a real turn-off to the people who actually read resumes if your resume does get past the scanner process.